SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - 'PC of Mechanical Engineering' Cap 0% -> 2.5% and tooltip fixed
  - Added a decision to annex AI Mongolia

+#### Siam
+ - Focus 'Train Development' train research bonus reduced from 300% to 100%

 #### AI
  - Siam should no longer join Axis